 - Sensor- Sensors are also known as Embedded Sensors are part of a computer device/system that is placed inside a device or any electronic instrument like an A2D converter which helps in interacting with the surrounding environment

-- A-D converter- it is an analog to digital converter which converts analog signals to digital signals that are sent by the sensor.
+- A-D converter- it is an analogue to digital converter which converts analogue signals to digital signals that are sent by the sensor.

 - Processor and ASICs- processors measure the data to measure the required result and store it in memory.

-- D-A converter– It is a digital to analog converter which converts digital signals to analog signals which are fed by the processor
+- D-A converter– It is a digital to analogue converter which converts digital signals to analogue signals which are fed by the processor

 - Actuator- An actuator compares the result given by the D-A converter to the actual or expected result stored in it and stores the approved output.